-- Preserve and protect the scenic, pastoral and natural character of Jones County by managing and directing development into appropriate areas: - Agricultural land and operations - Environmentally sensitive land, and, - Existing compatible "grandfathered" land uses. - Concentrate residential, commercial and industrial uses in or near the available public services, particularly water, wastewater, stormwater management, and related utilities. - Promote diversity in housing and neighborhoods and support underserved populations such as low income and the elderly. - Promote good community design standards such as walkability, accessibility.
+- Preserve and protect the scenic, pastoral and natural character of Jones County by managing and directing development into appropriate areas including existing compatible "grandfathered" land uses, and away from: - Agricultural land and operations - Environmentally sensitive land - Concentrate residential, commercial and industrial uses in or near the available public services, particularly water, wastewater, stormwater management, and related utilities. - Promote diversity in housing and neighborhoods and support underserved populations such as low income and the elderly. - Promote good community design standards such as walkability, accessibility.